smarthomeNG/plugins/knx/README.md

     knx_dpt = 9
     knx_reply = 1/1/8 | 1/1/8
 </pre>
-If there is a packet directed to the according group address, SmartHome.py would trigger the logic and will pass the payload (via the trigger object) to the logic.
+If there is a packet directed to the according group address, SmartHomeNG would trigger the logic and will pass the payload (via the trigger object) to the logic.

 In the context of the KNX plugin the trigger dictionary consists of the following elements: